rnpm/rnpm/README.md

 First of all, every plugin is [just a function](https://github.com/rnpm/rnpm-plugin-link/blob/master/src/action.js#L24) which accepts `config` and `args` parameters.
 Every plugin consists of [public interface](https://github.com/rnpm/rnpm-plugin-link/blob/master/index.js) for CLI and [implementation intself](https://github.com/rnpm/rnpm-plugin-link/blob/master/src/action.js).

 We use **public interface** to make your plugins auto-pluggable and easy to use for end-users.
-Every public interface consists of `name` & `func` and `description` fields:
+Every public interface consists of `name`, `func` & `description` fields:
 - `name` - Name of the plugin.
 After plugin installation it'll be used as a command name.
 For instance plugin with following interface:
   ```javascript
   module.exports = {